 Undertaking the CCCP Comunication skills training can;

-- Enhance your communication skills & improve your resilience
+- Enhance your communication skills and improve your resilience

 - Allow you to discuss difficult issues more effectively with patients, their families and friends